The Oldtime Guitar Retreat

 The Magic of Riley Puckett

 Riley Puckett is one of the most interesting, early guitar players in the oldtime tradition, and one every backup guitar player should know.
-In this workshop we will take a deep dive into Riley Puckett’s playing on the song Sweet Sunny South.
+In this workshop we will take a deep dive into Riley Puckett’s playing on one tune.
 We will learn a chorus from Riley’s playing, break down exactly what he’s doing and why, and extract ideas and bass runs that can be applied to other tunes as well.
 We will listen to the track, look at the TAB of his playing, and pick it all apart to reveal the magic of Puckett’s guitar backup.
 If time allows we will then see how we can apply what we’ve learned to other tunes as well.

 Flat-picking Chord Melodies